-Continually changing regulations for reimbursement of health care services issued by the government and other third-party payers have created a demand for qualified medical coders.
-A medical coder is a valuable member of the health information team who is responsible for translating diagnostic and procedural phrases into coded form.
-The coded information is then utilized for reimbursement purposes, analysis of patient outcomes and research.
+Continually changing regulations for reimbursement of health care services have created a demand for qualified medical coders.
+This valuable member of the health information team is responsible for translating diagnostic and procedural phrases into coded form for reimbursement purposes, analysis of patient outcomes and research.

-According to various sections of the Ohio Law and Regulations for Certification and Licensure Boards, persons convicted of any felony or a misdemeanor may not be able accepted into a health program at Stark State College; may not be able to take the licensure or certification examinations; may be refused acceptance of placement by the clinical/practicum sites; or may have restrictions placed on their ability to practice.
+According to various sections of the Ohio Law and Regulations for Certification and Licensure Boards, persons convicted of any felony or a misdemeanor may not be able to be accepted into a health program at Stark State College, may not be able to take the licensure or certification examinations, may be refused acceptance of placement by the clinical/practicum sites, or may have restrictions placed on their ability to practice.
 For more information, contact the dean of student services and the applicable licensure/certification board.